rajvansia/loggamma/hw2_report.md

 ![Imgur](https://i.imgur.com/A1KVp1h.png)

-The distribution of diamond carat is right skewed there is a higher frequency of diamonds that are lower carat.
+The distribution of diamond carat is right tail skewed there is a higher frequency of diamonds that are lower carat.
 It can be inferred that higher carat diamonds are larger and more rare.

 ![Imgur](https://i.imgur.com/uplMZZ1.png)